Transportation in Metro Cebu: Buses

 Most of the buses and mini-buses are stationed in Cebu North Bus Terminal (CNBT) at SM City Cebu, North Reclamation Area, Cebu City, and in Cebu South Bus Terminal (CSBT) at N. Bacalso Avenue, Cebu City, both owned by the Cebu Provincial Government.
 The terminals serve passengers heading to the northern and southern parts of Cebu and neighboring provinces of Negros Oriental, Negros Occidental, Siquijor, Zamboanga del Norte, and Zamboanga del Sur.

 MyBus, a public bus transportation operated by Metro Rapid Transit Services, Inc. (MRTSI), serves passengers coming the city going to Talisay City, Mandaue City up to Mactan–Cebu International Airport.
 It can accommodate up to 90 passengers including standing passengers.
-MyBus expansion is a 9.5 kilometers new road starting from boundary of SM City Cebu – Cebu International Port to SM City JMall in October 2024.
+A MyBus expansion added a 9.5 kilometers new route starting from the SM City Cebu – Cebu International Port to SM J Mall in October 2024.
 In 2017, it began operations along City di Mare at the South Road Properties.

+The route of the Cebu BRT spans from the South Road Properties (SRP) to the Cebu IT Park, with dedicated sections and BRT stations along the median of Osmeña Boulevard and mixed-traffic for the rest.
+The route starts at Il Corso and terminates at Cebu IT Park and vice versa.